Grunet/cloud-native-honeypot/packages/honeypot/README.md

 2. Update the minimum Python version in packages/honeypot/pyproject.toml
 3. Update the changelog, the version, and cut a release

+If not, create a Github issue to track it.

 #### Poetry

 To find if there's a new major version available

 1. Navigate to https://github.com/python-poetry/poetry/releases
-2. Search for the next major version after the one in use in the repo (e.g. if the repo is using 1.5.1 search for 2.x.y)
+2. Search for the latest major version after the one in use in the repo (e.g. if the repo is using 1.5.1 search for 2.x.y)
     - If you don't find it, there's nothing to do this time
     - If you do find it, continue on